Harnesser/tiny-spice-rs/doc/dev/devlog.md

     This is a personal project.
 It does not have to be rigourously tested.

+## 2023-09-17 Subcircuits
+Node names don't have to be integers any more.

+There is some limited support for subcircuits now.
+The simulator can handle 1 level deep of subcircuits, but only for resistors, capacitors and diodes.
+There's a version of the fullwave rectifier that has both the RC load in a subcircuit and the diode bridge in another, and it simulates like flattened one!

+The R, C and Ds now have an identifier now.
+The other circuit elements do not.
+This caused lots of testmode reflow, and I'm not sure if they really need identifiers...

+I'm surprised the waveform dumping still works though - I thought the matrix would be a mix of Vs and Node voltages now, and not partitioned off nicely.

+The subckt code is _very_ copy-pasty.
+It also doesn't "cache" subcircuits it'll build everything from scratch each time its instantiated.
+Good enough for this exercise.
+The code is in `spice::Reader::circuit()`.
+I dunno if this is a great place for it.

+For a 0.8.0 release, I'd want to:
+* allow all currently-supported circuit elements
+* allow more than one level of hierarchy

 ## 2023-09-09 Part 2
 Nevermind, I was looking at the wrong columns of the waveform data.